DELICATE: Diachronic Entity LInking using Classes And Temporal Evidence: DELICATE

 The loss function used to train the bi-encoder aims to maximize the dot product of the correct entity, while minimizing the scores of the incorrect ones, and is specified as follows:

 DELICATE stores embeddings of entities in a FAISS index comprising $\approx 1.5M$ entities from the Italian Wikipedia.
-To perform candidate retrieval, the embedding of the text mention is used to perform k-NN search on the index which returns \textit{top-k} candidates sorted by Euclidean distance (or $L^2$ distance).
-The implementation of DELICATE relies on the frozen weights of BLINK$_{ITA}$ presented in~\citep{pozzi2023named}.
+To perform candidate retrieval, the embedding of the text mention is used to perform k-NN search on the index which returns top-\textit{k} candidates sorted by Euclidean distance (or $L^2$ distance).
+The implementation of DELICATE relies on the frozen weights of BLINK$_{ITA}$ released in~\citet{pozzi2023named}.